MCamp859/hello-world/ITM-README.md

 In order to run the latest version of Intelligent Traffic Management, you will need 2 Linux hosts: one for Kubernetes control plane and one for Kubernetes worker.
 The following steps describe how to prepare both targets before installing the reference implementation.

->NOTE: Some of the steps below contain alternate commands for People's Republic
->of China (PRC) network users.

 1. Install docker-ce and docker-compose.
 Run the following commands on both targets:

     - Install the latest Docker CLI and Docker daemon by following the Docker